Cocoom/Cocoom.github.io/docs/guide/msteams-app/administration.md

 **Navigation is simple, the side menu allows you to :**

-- see and manage all the publications of your Cocoom platform
+- see and manage all the publications of your Cocoom knowledge base
 - view and manage all thematic feeds
 - view and manage all tags
 - design and send out newsletters
 - select publications that will appear in the "front page".
 - view and manage all users
-- consult statistics and survey results on the entire platform
+- consult statistics and survey results on the entire knowledge base